oneki/oneki.github.io/docs/overview/010_installation.md

 * [Redux](https://redux.js.org/)
 * [Redux Saga](https://redux-saga.js.org/)

-> **Oneki.js** has an opinionated approach on how to use these librairies and tries to remove most of the boilerplate, but it's important to understand how it works underneath.
+> **Oneki.js** has an opinionated approach on how to use these librairies and tries to remove a lot of boilerplate, but it's important to understand how it works underneath.